Table of Contents

 - protect joints

-TRI-ACTA is a powder that is mixed in with your pet’s food once a day.
+TRI-ACTA is a powder that is mixed in with your pet's food once a day.
 TRI-ACTA contains ONLY four ingredients and our maximum strength TRI-ACTA H.A. contains five ingredients.
-Both include two different types of glucosamine, and all are essential and active in the health of your dog’s joints.
-For instance, glucosamine, chondroitin sulfate, MSM, and hyaluronic acid are all that’s in TRI-ACTA H.A. (no hyaluronic acid in the regular strength).
+Both include two different types of glucosamine, and all are essential and active in the health of your dog's joints.

 Such an active formula results in a few things: